Skip to main content

 User Behavior

-Bounce Rate: This is the percentage of visitors who leave your site after viewing only one page.
-A high bounce rate might indicate that users aren’t finding what they expected, and you may need to evaluate the quality of your landing pages and content.
+• Bounce Rate: This is the percentage of visitors who leave your site after viewing just one page.
+A high bounce rate could indicate that visitors aren’t finding what they expected, which may require you to improve your content or landing pages.

 Conversions